DFV Disability Action Plan

 As part of the plan, the Queensland Government has committed to:

-- a campaign to raise awareness in relation to people with disability impacted by DFV and their human rights
+- design and implement an inclusive and accessible communication and engagement response to raise awareness in relation to people with disability impacted by DFV and their human rights;

-- deliver training to the DFV sector, the disability sector and people with disability in understanding and responding to DFV
+- deliver DFV training to the disability sector in understanding and responding to DFV experienced by women with disability;

-- map existing DFV data to identify opportunities to improve data collection about people with disability and to better understand how the system might more effectively operate to support people with disability experiencing violence at home.
+- map existing DFV data to identify opportunities to improve data collection about people with disability and to better understand how the system might more effectively operate to support people with disability experiencing DFV.

 What difference will we make?

-Expected outcomes from the Disability Action Plan include:
+Expected outcomes from the DFV Disability Action Plan include: